maarten1C96/gethla/README.md

 Prerequisites
 =============

-Ensure you have `lsusb` installed on your macOS, which might require installing additional packages or using Homebrew.
+Ensure you have `lsusb` installed on your macOS, for example via Homebrew.

 ```
 brew install lsusb